BoBoBalloon/InnovativeItemsDOCS/README.md

 # Update Checker

 When using any plugin, it is important to stay up to date with new changes so you are able to take advantage of new features and improve the quality of your server.
 But checking spigot constantly for new updates is quite annoying, this is where the update checker comes in.
 You can read more about it [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Update-Checker).

-# Item Defender

-When making a minecraft server, it is best to assume that not all your players are knowledgeable about the backend work that is done to make everything run smoothly.
-Because of this some players may try and use custom items you have made in crafting recipes that will destroy the custom item.
-After that it would be safe to assume that they would come to you asking for help to give them back their item.
-But from your perspective this could be a player who is lying to you to get their hands on a valuable item for free.
-To prevent this from happening, the item defender system was created.
-You can read more about it [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Item-Defender).

 # Developer API